-When I picture an all inclusive resort, I visualize what you might find on a mega cruise ship.
-There are certainly plenty of similarities between the two.
+When I picture an all-inclusive resort, I visualize what you might find on a large cruise ship.
+There are plenty of similarities between the two.
 One is a floating resort and the other is parked on land.
-Included in the price of both is usually free flowing booze, buffet food and activities galore.
+Included in the price of both is usually free-flowing booze, buffet food and activities galore.
 The idea of vacationing with thousands of other guests who eat and drink too much has never been that appealing to me.

-Recently my family had the opportunity to stay at the all inclusive Marival Resorts & Suites in Nuevo Vallarta, Mexico.
-As I tend to prefer smaller, boutique hotels I was skeptical about my visit.
+My family had the opportunity to stay at the all-inclusive Marival Resorts & Suites in Nuevo Vallarta, Mexico, for a few days before we headed north to Sayulita.
+As I tend to prefer smaller boutique hotels, I was skeptical about my visit.
 While I went in with a preconceived notion about it being crowded and generic, I was pleasantly surprised by what I found.

-Marival is a luxury, 497 room beachfront property conveniently located just 15 minutes north of the Puerto Vallarta Airport.
-With a friendly staff, modern amenities and tons of activities it is no wonder so many families choose to vacation here.
-They even have a special Family Emotion package that includes accessories for babies, children, teens, and mothers.
+Marival is a luxury, 497-room beachfront property conveniently located just 15 minutes north of the Puerto Vallarta Airport.
+With a friendly staff, modern amenities and tons of activities, it is no wonder so many families choose to vacation here.
+This all-inclusive even has a special Family Emotion package that includes accessories for babies, children, teens, and mothers.
 Families receive a welcome basket with candies and snacks as well as gain access to exclusive areas within the resort.

-The lodging choices at Marival are diverse ranging from standard hotel rooms all the way up to spacious 3 bedroom suites.
-There are some major differences between room types and location within the resort, so it is best to familiarize yourself with the accommodations before booking your trip.
+The lodging choices at Marival are diverse, ranging from standard hotel rooms all the way up to spacious 3-bedroom suites.
+There are some major differences between room types and locations within the resort, so it is best to familiarize yourself with the accommodations before booking your trip.

-Located farthest from the main area you will find a collection of three-story buildings that house the older ‘Club Suites’.
+Located farthest from the main area, you will find a collection of three-story buildings that house the older ‘Club Suites’.
 These are great for families.
-We stayed here in a two bedroom, garden-view suite.
-It had two king bedrooms and a pullout sofa in the living room, plus 3 full bathrooms.
-There was a kitchenette with a microwave and small refrigerator stocked with a few bottles of water and some soda.
+We stayed here in a two-bedroom, garden-view suite.
+It had two king bedrooms and a pullout sofa in the living room, plus three full bathrooms.
+There was a kitchenette with a microwave and a small refrigerator stocked with a few bottles of water and some soda.

 The main building, often referred to as the ‘Grand’, has recently been renovated.
 The decor is a bit nicer than in the suites.
-Room choices here include a king, double or 1 bedroom suite.
+Room choices here include a king, double or one-bedroom suite.
 Families can request connecting rooms but the hotel will not guarantee it.
-They are given out based upon availability at check-in.
-There are elevators in this building which elderly vacationers and families with young children will appreciate.
+They are given out based on availability at check-in.
+There are elevators in this building that elderly vacationers and families with young children will appreciate.

 There is no shortage of things to do at Marival.
-There are four pools, including a kids pool with slides and a pirate ship.
-Not surprising this and the main pool are the busiest.
+There are four pools, including a kids’ pool with slides and a pirate ship.
+Not surprisingly, this and the main pool are the busiest.
 Guests who use the pools closer to the club rooms were a bit more reserved.
-You will have access to kayaks, boogie boards, windsurfing and sailing, however, motorized water sports equipment and off-site expeditions are extra.
-On land play tennis, go rock climbing, play mini golf, bocce or shuffleboard.
+You will have access to kayaks, boogie boards, windsurfing, and sailing.
+However, motorized water sports equipment and off-site expeditions are extra.
+On land, play, tennis, go rock climbing, play mini golf, bocce or shuffleboard.

-There are two kids clubs.
+There are two kids’ clubs.
 One for kids ages 4-12 and a teen club for young adults ages 13-17.
 You can tell Marvial is focused on keeping families happy and playing together.
-During check-in, kids 12 and under receive a welcome bag which includes a map, designed as a scavenger hunt, to help familiarized them with the resort.
-For each new area the discover they will get a stamp in their passport that earns them a reward at the end.
-Parents are encouraged to participate with their children helping them to earn double the reward points for doing so!
+During check-in, kids 12 and under receive a welcome bag which includes a map, designed as a scavenger hunt, to help familiarize them with the resort.
+For each new area, they discover they will get a stamp on their passport that earns them a reward at the end.
+Parents are encouraged to participate with their children, helping them to earn double the reward points for doing so!

 After just a few days at Marival, we understand why families find this type of vacation appealing.
-All inclusives are marketed as money savers and convenient.
-Everything is paid for in advance and once you arrive you shouldn’t have to think about a thing except enjoying yourself.
+All-inclusive resorts are marketed as money savers and convenient.
+Everything is paid for in advance and once you arrive, you shouldn’t have to think about a thing except enjoying yourself.
 Perfect right?
 Not always.
 It is important you do your research before you book a trip so you are not surprised when you arrive.
 Here are some things we found specific to Marival that we would have liked to have known in advance:

 Alcohol – I am pretty certain that some folks never left the swim-up bar the entire time we were there.
-The are free flowing cocktails contributes to a ‘party all the time’ vibe.
+The free-flowing cocktails contribute to a ‘party-all-the-time’ vibe.

-Golf – The all inclusive package states that one complimentary round of golf is included.
-However when we were making a reservation we learned there is a $69 access fee and cart rentals are mandatory.
-This mean our complimentary round of golf would have cost us almost $100.
+Golf – The all-inclusive package states that one complimentary round of golf is included.
+However, when we were making a reservation, we learned there is a $69 access fee, and cart rentals are mandatory.
+This means our complimentary round of golf would have cost us almost $100.

 Gratuities – The tipping etiquette is confusing.
 We saw plenty of people tipping the restaurant captains, servers, bartenders and hosts so we wondered about it.
-The hotel confirmed for us that tips are included, extra is at your discretion although we almost felt as though it was expected.
+The hotel confirmed for us that tips are included extra at your discretion, although we almost felt as though it was expected.

 Wi-Fi – It is free in the lobby, but you will need to pay extra to get it in your room.